yinazee/yinazee.github.io/_posts/2018-03-28-cli_app_-_the_moment_of_truth.markdown

 I couldn't decide which at the beginning, so I was changing my code back and forth and it was a month long ordeal, with other errors sprinkled on top of it.

+But ultimately, I have to ask myself from a user's perspective, how can I intuitively use this app?
+How can I use this app with minimum effort?
 And this is what helped clarify how I should scrape/organize my data:

 This is the jist of my CLI walk-through: